Earn a Certificate in Social Media Analysis in Just Three Days

 With Our Team of Experts

-Led by Professor Jacob Groshek, the instructional team includes world renown experts that work at the intersection of the media industry and academia.
-You will have hands on one-to-one interactions with an award-winning group of scholar / practitioners that have decades of experience in designing systems and developing solutions that are applied to topics that include but are not limited to politics, health, science, sports, business, and — of course — media.
+Led by the instructional team which includes experts that work at the intersection of the media industry and academia, you will have hands on one-to-one interactions with an award-winning group of scholar / practitioners that have decades of experience in designing systems and developing solutions that are applied to topics that include but are not limited to politics, health, science, sports, business, and — of course — media.

 “Making Social Media Matter is important because it teaches attendees different methods for optimizing social media data (and strategic use for social media data, both industry/client-based or in academic research)” Brittany Andersen, PhD Student Emerging Media Studies, Boston University, MSMM Speaker